Dutch inventor of the cassette tape, Lou Ottens, dies age 94

 In 1963, the development of the cassette and the playback device had done so well that they were presented at the Internationale Funkausstellung -- a trade exhibition for audio products -- in Berlin.

-At the event, guests from Japan were inspired by his invention.
+Guests from Japan were inspired by his invention.
 The cassette was quickly copied by Japanese manufacturers into a different format and sold onto the Japanese market, Philips said.

 The cassette recorder was a huge hit around the world, but particularly with young people in the 1960s, 1970s and 1980s.